walle89/SwedbankJson/docs/composer.md

 ## Introduction
 This project uses third-party libraries like HTTP client to send API requests.
 To manage these libraries, SwedbankJson is using [Composer] as a dependency manager.
+If your projects don't already use Composer, it's highly recommended to start using it.

 Composer makes it easy to use third-party components and libraries like [Symfony Components] and other libraries listed on [Packagist].
 Instead downloading all dependencies (and a dependency dependencies) manually, Composer takes care of it for you.
-It also helps developers with keep all dependencies up to date with new updates that includes new features and security or other bug fixes.
+It also helps developers with keep all dependencies up to date with new updates that includes new features, security and bug fixes.

 Many modern PHP projects like [Zend Framework 3], [Symfony], [Laravel] and [Guzzle] all uses Composer.